franciscastro/website/content/home/about.md

 ### **About**

-I recently completed my PhD in Computer Science at [WPI](https://www.cs.wpi.edu).
-I am currently a researcher at the [WPI Advanced Learning Technologies](http://alt.wpi.edu) and a Visiting Researcher at the [Brown University Department of Computer Science](https://cs.brown.edu/).
+I am a researcher at the [WPI and University of Massachusetts Amherst Advanced Learning Technologies Laboratory](http://alt.wpi.edu) and a Visiting Researcher at the [Brown University Department of Computer Science](https://cs.brown.edu/).
+I completed my PhD in Computer Science (with a focus on human-centered computing and computing education) at [WPI](https://www.cs.wpi.edu).

 My research and interests revolve around understanding human cognition and behavior in people's use of computational tools and technologies.
 I explore how people develop mental models about technologies, how these models shape their interactions and workflows with their tools, as well as how people's environments and contexts influence these interactions.

-### **PhD Research: Understanding programmer cognition**
+### **Developing theories of programmer cognition**

-My work with [Dr. Kathi Fisler](http://cs.brown.edu/~kfisler/) studies how novice-programmers learn program design by exploring the cognitive factors involved in programming and problem-solving, their interactions with their tools (e.g. programming languages and IDEs), and the influence of learning contexts in their programming (e.g. pedagogy).
-My work is in the intersection of the learning sciences, computer science education, and human-computer interaction.
+My [dissertation work](publication/dissertation-2020) with [Dr. Kathi Fisler](http://cs.brown.edu/~kfisler/) studies how novice programmers learn program design by exploring the cognitive factors involved in programming and problem-solving, their interactions with their tools (e.g. programming languages and IDEs), and the influence of learning contexts in their programming (e.g. pedagogy).
+My work is in the intersection of the learning sciences, computing education, and human-computer interaction.
 I received the **Best Paper award** at the 2017 [Koli Calling International Conference on Computing Education Research](https://www.kolicalling.fi/index.php/previous-koli-calling-conferences/koli-calling-2017/general-information-2017) for my work on developing a [novel multi-faceted taxonomy of program-design skills](publication/koli-2017-1).

 ### **Developing computational thinking through game design and play**
 I work with the [Advanced Learning Technologies Laboratory](http://alt.wpi.edu) in the research and development of the [Wearable Learning Cloud Platform](http://wlcp.embodied.wpi.edu/), a platform that learners can use to design and play mathematics games that help [develop computational thinking skills](https://www.wpi.edu/news/wpi-researchers-awarded-grant-help-k-12-students-design-math-games).